The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Abstract

 \section{Abstract}

 A systematic mismatch exists between mathematically ideal and effective activation updates during gradient descent.
 As intended, parameters update in their direction of steepest descent.
 However, activations are argued to constitute a more directly impactful quantity to prioritise in optimisation, as they are closer to the loss in the computational graph and carry sample-dependent information through the network.
 Yet their propagated updates do not take the optimal steepest-descent step.
 These quantities exhibit non-ideal sample-wise scaling across affine, convolutional, and attention layers.
-Solutions to correct for this are trivial and, entirely incidentally, derive normalisation from first principles despite motivational independence.
-Consequently, such considerations offer a fresh and conceptual reframe of normalisation's action, with auxiliary experiments bolstering this mechanistically.
-Moreover, this analysis makes clear a second possibility: a solution that is functionally distinct from modern normalisations, without scale-invariance, yet remains empirically successful, outperforming conventional normalisers across several tests.
-This is presented as an alternative to the affine map.
+Solutions to correct for this are trivial and, incidentally, derive normalisation from first principles despite motivational independence.
+Consequently, such considerations offer a fresh, conceptual reframe of normalisation's action, with auxiliary experiments bolstering this mechanistic interpretation.
+Moreover, this analysis makes clear a second possibility: a solution that is functionally distinct from modern normalisations, without scale invariance, yet remains empirically successful --- an alternative to the affine map.
+This outperforms conventional normalisers across several tests.
 This generalises to convolution via a new functional form, ``\textit{PatchNorm}'', a compositionally inseparable normaliser.
-Together, these provide an alternative mechanistic framework that adds to, and counters some of, the discussion of normalisation.
-Further, it is argued that normalisers are better decomposed into activation-function-like maps with parameterised scaling, thereby aiding the prioritisation of representations during optimisation.
-Overall, this constitutes a theoretical-principled approach that yields several new functions that are empirically validated and raises questions about the affine + nonlinear approach to model creation.
+Together, these provide an alternative mechanistic framework that both adds to and counters some of the discussion of normalisation.
+Further, it is argued that normalisers are better decomposed into activation-function-like maps with parameterised scaling.
+Overall, this constitutes a theoretically principled approach that yields new functions with empirical validation and raises questions about the affine + nonlinear approach.